Subject–auxiliary inversion: Inversion with other types of verb

 There are certain sentence patterns in English in which subject–verb inversion takes place where the verb is not restricted to an auxiliary verb.
 Here the subject may invert with certain main verbs, e.g. After the pleasure comes the pain, or with a chain of verbs, e.g. In the box will be a bottle.
-These are described in the article on subject-verb inversion.
+These are described in the article on the subject–verb inversion in English.
 Further, inversion was not limited to auxiliaries in older forms of English.
 Examples of non-auxiliary verbs being used in typical subject–auxiliary inversion patterns may be found in older texts or in English written in an archaic style: